 How will it work?

-From the virtual lobby, attendees will be able to visit program booths, view information for each of NNSA’s locations, and if interested, they will be able to apply directly from the virtual fair.
+From the virtual lobby, attendees will be able to visit program booths, and if interested, they will be able to be considered directly from the virtual fair to the jobs listed.

 Candidates will also be able to have one-on-one chats with hiring managers and human resource professionals regarding the available opportunities.
-Depending on the volume of people who register the day of the event, NNSA personnel may need to follow-up to schedule interviews.
+Depending on the volume of people who register the day of the event, NNSA personnel and their contractor partners may need to follow-up to schedule interviews.

 Does registering for the job fair mean I’ve applied for a job?